vinceallenvince/borderpalette/README.md

 var style = pal.getBorder();
 ```

-In the browser, the module exposes a BorderPalette namespace.
+In the browser, the module exposes a BorderPalette class.

 ```
 <html>